 Another stressful reality is that everyone in the office was friendly and enjoyed being together; the Administration has created an environment where it is best to shut up, do your work, and leave.
 I recently had one employee I saw in the parking lot, and I said, "Been a while."
-They apologized and explained they knew the Director hated me and was harsh to those who considered me a friend.
+They apologized, explaining that they knew the Director hated me and was particularly harsh with those who considered me a friend.
 So they go out of their way to avoid me.
-Again, they are concerned that they will start getting wrath if the Director sees them talk to me.
-In fact, they created an acronym, "WOK," and say avoiding the WOK should be the most important goal.I am at the point where I know the longer I stay, the longer the Administration is unhappy, but I will wait to see if I am forced out like some others forced out.
-I have already hired a legal counsel and have documented everything well in case the Director decides to come after me hard.
+Again, they are concerned that they will face repercussions if the Director sees them talking to me.
+In fact, they created an acronym, "WOK," and say avoiding the WOK should be the most important goal.I am at a point where I know that the longer I stay, the longer the Administration will be unhappy, but I will wait to see if I am forced out, as some others have been.
+I have already hired a legal counsel and have documented everything well in case the Director decides to take action against me.
 I need to eliminate my healthcare coverage concerns before retiring next spring.

 Over the past few years, I came to my office, and books were placed on my deck.
 Some are like "five years before you retire" or "how to retire early.
 I take this as a subtle message to leave.
 Then, I found the book below.
 What a message.
-How can I handle trying to figure out from the Director if it may be a threat from a friend or friendly advice?
+How can I distinguish between a threat from a friend and friendly advice from the Director?
 Either way, it's inappropriate, but I now have it on my desk.
 The one who put it there may put it back.

 In other news, age makes it harder to do things that were EASY in the past.
 This past weekend, I changed the tire on my bicycle.
 After destroying three tubes trying to get the tire mounted, I gave up and paid a bike shop not to do it.
-I still quickly changed the sprocket and chain, but the tire was nearly impossible to accomplish.
+I still quickly changed the sprocket and chain, but the tire change was nearly impossible to accomplish.
+I think my age has weakened my ability to repair the tire.

 I am not going to upgrade the cameras.
-My two Nikon D810s and my D-600 are still my go-to, and they do a great job, so I am not grading.
+My two Nikon D810s and my D600 are still my go-to cameras, and they do a great job, so I am not grading.
 In the coming months, I may share more photos; only time will tell.
 As I age, I realize time is not infinite.

 No comments: